-Branching off the Perimeter Trail near its western end in Duffys Forest, the Long Trail / Long Track is popular with mountain bikers – but is also a very pleasant bushwalking track.
+Branching off the Perimeter Trail near its western end in Duffys Forest, the Long Trail (or Long Track) is popular with mountain bikers – but is also a very pleasant bushwalking track.

 It’s generally fairly sandy and flat, with the occasional rocky section, as it heads north along the ridge.

-Not long after the junction with the Cowan Track (which goes to another lookout and an Aboriginal engraving site), I veer off the track and into some thick bush to find TS3914 ROACH.
-There’s not much left of this trig point, which was “unpiled” (destroyed) most likely in the 1970s, othet than a two circles of stones.
+Not long after the junction with the Cowan Track (which goes to another lookout and a signposted Aboriginal engraving site), I veer off the track and into some thick bush to find the Roach Trig (TS3914 ROACH).
+There’s not much left of this trig point, which was “unpiled” (destroyed) most likely in the 1970s, other than a two circles of stones.

 Unmarked and also off the track on the western side, a bit further down the Long Trail, a broad rock platform features some Aboriginal engravings.
-The site includes two shields and what seems to be a wallaby or kangaroo.
+The Aboriginal engraving site includes nine shields and what seems to be a wallaby or kangaroo.